SelimCaliskan/Dancing-Epicycles/README.md

 in the project: CMake, Raylib, and of course Mr. Fouriér :)

-You can automatically build-and-run my project by simply running the so-called .bat file (If you have CMake installed on your computer, of course.)
+You can automatically build-and-run my project by simply running the so-called .bat file (If you have CMake installed on your computer, of course.
+If you dont, just use the .exe file in the Release folder.)

 Enjoy the bilateral randomness of my pendulum, or give it something to draw!